JohnScience/optionally_const/optionally_const/README.md

 }
 ```

+## Const type

+The const type of type `T` is stipulatively defined as a type whose parameterizations represent various constants
+of type `T`.

+The const type for a constant value `const VAL: T` is stipulatively defined as the parametrization of the constant type of `T` that represents this constant.

 ## Limitations

 * Rust currently doesn't allow defining a type like `struct ConstType<T, const VAL: T>;` because the type of const parameters must not depend on other generic parameters [\[E770\]].
 Consequently, one can't provide a canonical "const type" for any const value.